Resilience & Happiness

 RESILIENCE

-As a therapist, it is my biggest wish for my clients to enjoy healthy and strong resilience because this will enable them to face life’s challenges more calmly, and yet allow them to rest with the knowledge that they have choices how to deal with their challenges.
+As a therapist, it is my biggest wish for my clients to enjoy healthy and strong resilience because this will enable them to face life’s challenges more calmly and allow them to rest with the knowledge that they have choices how to deal with their challenges.

 HAPPINESS